ameyer505/APIRequest/README.md

 # APIRequest

-This is an API Test example.
+This is an HTTP API request Test example.